Kate, William and Harry were in northern France this evening for the first event marking the 100th anniversary of the Battle of the Somme.

 This garment is all about the fabric, a textured zig-zag, or snake stitch, design in black, greys and white.
 Metallic threads used in the textile create a soft shimmer effect.

-On The Outnet site (Net a Porter’s discount arm) the original price of the garment is shown as having been £1568, that is roughly $2000.
+On The Outnet site (Net a Porter’s discount arm) the original price of the garment is shown as having been £1568, which is roughly $2000.
 The sale price was £457, or about $610 at today’s exchange rates.
 Below, a look at one of the pockets being referenced in the comments.

 Beneath the coat the Duchess was in a black dress; we don’t know which frock it could be.
 Another view, this one during a lighthearted moment.